microsoft/azure-pipelines-yaml/design/step-target.md

   job: ${{ parameters.name }}
   # common jobs parameters
   steps:
-  # remove the docker network from the job container
+  # remove the docker network from the job container need an easy way to determine the job network and job container
   - script: docker network disconnect <job network> <job container>
     target: host # reserved name for the host the worker is running on